 A simple sponge batter is topped with sugar and then a liquid of water, sugar, syrup is poured over before it’s placed in the oven to bake.
 As the pudding bakes, the liquid sinks to the bottom, creating a moist sponge, crispy butterscotch topping and thick sticky banoffee sauce.
 From the sponge top, the self saucing pudding looks unassuming, but as soon as you break down through the soft banana sponge and reveal the sticky sauce beneath, it turns it into a spectacular dessert.

 - This banana self saucing pudding recipe makes a change to banana bread or banana muffins for using up leftover bananas.

-- It’s a comforting winter bake – a bowl of this banana caramel self saucing pudding hot from the oven served with a scoop – or two! – of cold vanilla ice cream is comfort food at its best!
+- It’s a comforting winter bake – like my blueberry and apple crumble, a bowl of this banana caramel self saucing pudding hot from the oven served with a scoop – or two! – of cold vanilla ice cream is comfort food at its best!

 - This banoffee self saucing pudding is simple to make, and the ingredients are store cupboard ingredients too.